Avdhesh-Varshney/AI-Code/docs/index.md

-# Welcome to Artificial Intelligence Hub
+# Welcome to AI Code